hetznercloud/cli/README.md

     scoop install hcloud

+### Third-party packages

+There are unofficial packages maintained by third-party users.
+Please note that these packages aren’t supported nor maintained by Hetzner Cloud and may not always be up-to-date.
+Downloading the binary or building from source is still the recommended install method.

 ### Build manually

 If you have Go installed, you can build and install the latest version of